kimjev-webdev/theenglishstudiocorvetto/TESTING.md

 https://www.facebook.com/ - unpersonalised will update when client creates business page.

 ### JavaScript Console
 **Method:** Chrome DevTools → Console on each public page + portal pages.

+**Result:**

-Inline JS was also passed through JSHint **Result:**
+Inline JS was also passed through JSHint

+**Result:**

+Where feasible all inline JS is avoided.
+The only instances where inline JS is found is due to unavoidable Django variables ({% url %}, {{ csrf_token }}, {{ GOOGLE_MAPS_API_KEY }}), which must be rendered server-side.
+These stay as tiny inline config objects, for the external JS to consume.

 ### Accessibility (Lighthouse)
 **Method:** Chrome DevTools → Lighthouse (Desktop & Mobile)